leonardo-cabral67/Leonardo-Cabral67/README.md

 :books: I’m currently learning HTML, CSS, JavaScript, React and React Native

-:outbox_tray: 2021 Goals: Learn more and more
+:outbox_tray: 2021 Goals: Learn as much as i can

 ## About me